 Google ” what not to wear after age 50 ” and you will have your pick of thousands of articles telling you what looks terrible on your old body.

-I want to point out to the writer who wrote the ‘no-no’ article, you need to remember you are writing for women over age 50, not preschoolers.
+I want to point out to the writer who wrote the ‘no-no’ article, you need to remember you are writing for women after age 50, not preschoolers.
 I don’t think I’ve said ‘no-no’ since my youngest was a toddler.

 Here’s me, weighing in on this topic.